Facepunch/chippy-docs/docs/tutorials/unit.md

 ```

 `form 0` overrides the base pixel health of the base form while keeping its `onUpdate` actions, while the next form keeps the base form's `baseHp` but overrides its `onUpdate` actions.

+!!! warning
+	Some properties won't show your changes until you completely reload the level - restarting isn't enough.

+	Press the ++g++ key to reload the level.

 ## Pixels